Division polynomials for arbitrary isogenies: Specialization and elliptic nets

 The $\psi_{\vec a}$ also satisfy the usual relationship to $x$ \cite[Lemma 4.2]{KateANT}, and a version of the chain rule \cite[Proposition 4.3]{KateANT}, namely, for a $k \times k$ linear transformation $T$, and standard basis vectors $\mathbf{e}_i$,

 Ward's theorem classifying elliptic divisibility sequences extends to elliptic nets \cite[Theorem 7.4]{KateANT}.
 This result states that, up to appropriate equivalences and normalizations and degenerate cases, $n$-dimensional arrays satisfying \eqref{eqn:ellrec-gen} are in bijection with tuples $(E, P_1, \ldots, P_n)$.
-In particular, since for a fixed point $P$, the $\Psi_{\phi_i}(P)$ satisfy \eqref{eqn:ellrec-gen} (after suitable normalization), we can conclude that they form an elliptic net of the form $\Psi_{\vec a}(P_1, \ldots, P_k)$ for some choice of curve $E$ and points $P_i \in E$.
+In particular, since for a fixed point $P$, the $\Psi_{\phi_i}(P)$ satisfy \eqref{eqn:ellrec-gen} (after suitable normalization), we can conclude that they form an elliptic net of the form $\Psi_{\vec a}(P_1, \ldots, P_k)$ for some choice of curve $E$ and points $P_i \in E$ (we say it is the elliptic net \emph{associated to} this choice of curve and points).
 The following theorem verifies this constructively.

 \begin{theorem} Let $\phi_1, \ldots, \phi_n \in \Hom(E,E')$.
 Let $P \in E$.
 Suppose that $\phi_i(P) \notin E'[2]$ and $(\phi_i \pm \phi_j)(P) \neq 0$ for all $i,j$.
 Choose the $\omega_i$ so that the resulting division polynomials $W(\vec a) := \Psi_{\sum a_i \phi_i}(P)$ form a consonant collection.
 Then they form an elliptic net associated to $E'$ and the points $\phi_i(P)$. \end{theorem}